0adri3n/GuessMyTwin/README.md

 1. Launch the application
 2. Configure your profile (optional)
 3. Click **Create Room**
-4. Share the displayed URL with your opponent
+4. Share the URL with your opponent
 5. Once they join, choose a game mode
 6. Press **Start Game**